 Displaying your cookie policies page on your website

-- In the cookie consent banner.
+- Present it in the cookie consent banner.

 - Navigate to your footer block and click the footer navigation to open the List settings.
 (If you don’t have navigation enabled in the footer, go to the Block settings and tick the Footer navigation option.)

 - Click the blue Plus (+) button to add the new item.

 - Identify all cookies in use on your website to create a specific and accurate policy.

 - Write your policy in plain language to comply with GDPR requirements.

 - Consider third-party cookies, as they may have their own policies.